Skip to main content

 What is CDR?

-CDR (Content Disarm and Reconstruction) is a cybersecurity technology that instantly removes potential file-based threats from incoming files and documents before it has the chance to enter a corporate network.
-CDR also referred to as ‘content sanitization’ breaks down files into their discrete components, removing anything that does not comply with its ‘known good’ manufacturers specification, removing any content that could be malicious (macros, links, embedded objects), rebuilding a sanitized, safe version so organizations can trust every file.
+CDR (Content Disarm and Reconstruction) is a cybersecurity technology that instantly removes potential file-based threats from incoming files and documents before they have a chance to enter a corporate network.

 What can Glasswall CDR offer?

-Glasswall CDR processes and cleans our supported file types by:
+Glasswall CDR processes and cleans supported file types by:

-• Automatically removing unrecognised objects hidden within the file structures, if they are not defined in the official specification.
+• Automatically removing unrecognised objects hidden within file structures if they are not defined in the official specification

-• Automatically correcting components of a file that deviate from the manufacturer’s specification, where applicable.
+• Automatically correcting components that deviate from the manufacturer’s specification

-• Enabling sanitization of defined content using a content management policy, for a number of file types.
+• Enabling sanitisation of defined content using configurable content management policies

-• Accurately determining the file type* regardless of the presence or absence of a file extension, or if the file extension has been modified.
+• Accurately determining file type regardless of file extension presence or manipulation

-*The Glasswall Embedded Engine utilises one or more methods to provide a reliable best guess of the file type.
+The Glasswall Embedded Engine uses multiple techniques to provide a reliable determination of file type.

 What is the Glasswall security promise?